jjmhtp/art-data/README.md

 # art-data
 This repository holds scripts to collect data about artworks and to process it.
-Some data shall be collected in a separate directory.
+The data is collected in the "data" directory.
+At the moment the project focuses on the objects of the Bavarian State Paintings Collections (German: Bayerische Staatsgemäldesammlungen; BStGS).